AndreasWatts/Portfolio/README.md

 2. Data Engineering: Data architecture, data warehousing, data modelling, SQL, Python, ETL/ELT, DBT and everything in between.

 3. Data Science and Machine Learning: I enjoy digging into data and creating predictive models.
 My data science projects often involve Python, data analysis, and machine learning.

-6. Teaching and Learning: Sharing knowledge is important to me.
-I've hope that this portafolio helps fellow developers on their Python, Unity, and C# journey.

 ## Tech Stack